HydrofoilTelemetry/Hydrofoil-Telemetry-Releases/README.md

 ## Installation

-1. Download the ZIP package for the HT application you want to install.
+1. Download the setup.exe file for the HT application you want to install.
-2. Save the ZIP file to your computer.
-3. Right-click the downloaded ZIP and select **Extract All...**
-4. Open the extracted folder.
-5. Run **Setup.exe**.
+2. Run the **Setup.exe**.
-6. Follow the HT Setup Wizard to complete installation.
+3. Follow the Setup Wizard to complete installation.

-**Do not run Setup.exe directly from inside the ZIP archive.**

-Detailed installation instructions are included inside each download package.

 ------------------------------------------------------------------------